Labor and Delivery

 Provided there have been no complications, the baby will be placed on mom’s abdomen for skin to skin contact immediately after delivery.
 If you desire, we can dry your baby off prior to placing your baby with you for skin to skin contact.
 After you have bonded with your baby, we will bathe your baby in your presence.
 You will also be encouraged to breastfeed your baby within the first hour after birth, if you desire.

 Post-delivery care such as sutures and the birth of the placenta are carried out in the delivery room as well.
-Visitors are allowed in the delivery room after birth if you so desire or you can ask them to wait until you have returned to your postpartum room.
 When the recovery process is complete, it is then that mom and baby can be moved back to their room to bond and rest.

 In the event that a cesarean delivery (c-section) is required, you will be taken to our nearby operating room with the physician and accompanying staff.
 You will be given anesthesia which may vary depending on the circumstance.
 The procedure takes about 45 minutes to an hour, with the majority of that time being dedicated to closing the incision.
 Baby is kept with mom when it is possible immediately following the cesarean.
 After the incision is closed and other required care is administered, mom and baby will be returned to their original room to recuperate.